Local-Order Auxiliary Losses Can Improve Autoencoder Reconstruction: NeurIPS Paper Checklist

-\item {\bf Limitations} \item[] Question: Does the paper discuss the limitations of the work performed by the authors? \item[] Answer: \answerYes{} \item[] Justification: Limitations are discussed in the conclusion. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper has no limitation while the answer No means that the paper has limitations, but those are not discussed in the paper. \item The authors are encouraged to create a separate "Limitations" section in their paper. \item The paper should point out any strong assumptions and how robust the results are to violations of these assumptions (e.g., independence assumptions, noiseless settings, model well-specification, asymptotic approximations only holding locally).
+\item {\bf Limitations} \item[] Question: Does the paper discuss the limitations of the work performed by the authors? \item[] Answer: \answerYes{} \item[] Justification: \S~\ref{sec:introduction}, \S~\ref{sec:discussion}, and \S~\ref{sec:conclusion} discuss the scope of \FDSE, including texture-dominated settings, axis comparability, mixture selection, and the need to validate the coefficient and model-selection rule on new data. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper has no limitation while the answer \answerNo{} means that the paper has limitations, but those are not discussed in the paper. \item The authors are encouraged to create a separate ``Limitations'' section in their paper. \item The paper should point out any strong assumptions and how robust the results are to violations of these assumptions (e.g., independence assumptions, noiseless settings, model well-specification, asymptotic approximations only holding locally).
 The authors should reflect on how these assumptions might be violated in practice and what the implications would be. \item The authors should reflect on the scope of the claims made, e.g., if the approach was only tested on a few datasets or with a few runs.
 In general, empirical results often depend on implicit assumptions, which should be articulated. \item The authors should reflect on the factors that influence the performance of the approach.
 For example, a facial recognition algorithm may perform poorly when image resolution is low or images are taken in low lighting.
 Or a speech-to-text system might not be used reliably to provide closed captions for online lectures because it fails to handle technical jargon. \item The authors should discuss the computational efficiency of the proposed algorithms and how they scale with dataset size. \item If applicable, the authors should discuss possible limitations of their approach to address problems of privacy and fairness. \item While the authors might fear that complete honesty about limitations might be used by reviewers as grounds for rejection, a worse outcome might be that reviewers discover limitations that aren't acknowledged in the paper.
 The authors should use their best judgment and recognize that individual actions in favor of transparency play an important role in developing norms that preserve the integrity of the community.
 Reviewers will be specifically instructed to not penalize honesty concerning limitations. \end{itemize}